Don’t Touch Smoky Items with Bare Hands!

 How Our Fire Restoration Pros Repair Your Building

 When ERS arrives, we’ll first assess the situation to see what the best plan of attack will be.
 Then our restoration experts will seal off any openings in the roof or walls created in the fire.
 You don’t want rain pouring in through a new hole burned into the roof.
-Once the opening is covered and secured, the water damage will be taken care of.

-Once the risk of water damage is taken care of, ERS will concentrate our attention on removing all the soot leftover from the fire.
+Once the risk of damage from water is taken care of, ERS will concentrate our attention on removing all the soot leftover from the fire.
 When the home is cleaned, we’ll restore the damaged portions of the home to look just like they were before the fire broke out.
 Our 24/7 service ensures we’ll be available to give you the care and attention you need when you need it.
 Fire damage remediation services at ERS include:

 - Wall, ceiling and floor repair